lateminer/bitcoin/INSTALL.md

-Building Blackcoin
+Building Dopecoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Blackcoin More reference implementation of Blackcoin.
+See doc/build-*.md for instructions on building the various elements of the Dopecoin Core reference implementation of Dopecoin.